Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 {: #handshake-ext-type title="Handshake Extension Type values"}

 Extension Length (16 bits):
-: The length of Extension Contents.
+: The length of the Extension Contents field.

 Extension Contents (variable length):
 : The payload of the extension.

 #### Handshake Extension Message {#handshake-extension-msg}

-In Handshake Extension, the value of the Extension Field of the handshake control packet is defined as 1 for Handshake Extension Request, and 2 for Handshake Extension Response.
+In a Handshake Extension, the value of the Extension Field of the handshake control packet is defined as 1 for a Handshake Extension request, and 2 for a Handshake Extension response.

-The Extension Contents of the Extension Message is the following.
+The Extension Contents field of a Handshake Extension Message is structured as follows:

 ~~~
  0                   1                   2                   3